Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

 Bottom Line Up Front: NDC is an XML standard that enables airlines to distribute fares and ancillaries through APIs.
 Modern Airline Retailing is the broader IATA program targeting 100% Offers and Orders capability by 2030.
-Airports face three material implications: (1) operational integration with ONE Order data flows to common-use systems; (2) PFC collection accuracy under new order architectures; (3) competition for ancillary revenue (lounge, F&B, Wi-Fi) and allocation effects under percentage-of-revenue concession models.
+Airports face three implications affecting operations and revenue: (1) operational integration with ONE Order data flows to common-use systems; (2) PFC collection accuracy under new order architectures; (3) competition for ancillary revenue (lounge, F&B, Wi-Fi) and allocation effects under percentage-of-revenue concession models.

 What NDC Is